 Step three – offer something valuable

 To have people share something of their own, you should offer something in return first – such an offer is called lead magnet.
-Depending on the features and purpose of your product, it can be free content, product demo or consultation.
+Depending on the features and purpose of your product, it can be free content, a discount, product demo or consultation.

 Once you know what kind of lead magnet fits best, make sure users understand what they will get from you and why they will benefit from it.
 If this is a demo of the program – describe exactly how it works.
 If it’s an ebook, show several pages so they know what they’re getting in exchange for their information.
 Avoid creating a landing page that contains only a contact form without presenting specific information about the offer.

 It’s always a good idea to show users what they will get after leaving an email address.
 If they get something other than expected, they will feel cheated and not willing to trust you again and share their data.

 It’s quite natural that you want your customer database to contain as many valuable data as possible.
 You may have an impression this requires many fields in your sign-up form, but your goal is to keep barriers low: